wp-plugins/official-markerly-widget/readme.txt

 - You prefer a simple solution to a complex problem
 - You want data that you can turn into actionable items

-**Is there an â€œinvisibleâ€ Markerly?
+**Is there an "invisible" Markerly?
 I want the analytics, but I don't want the sharing options to appear.**
 Yes!
 You have the option at Markerly.com when generating code to make it invisible purely for copy & paste analytics.
 This does not affect your analytics, except that you will not see an increase in page views or click-backs by removing the social aspect of Markerly.
 All copy & paste data will be provided to you.

 **I put Markerly on my site but I never signed up.
 Can I still access my data?**